 History is a key to understanding how our city developed.
-It defines our sense of place today, helps us plan for the future and plays an important role in decision making.
+It defines our sense of place today and helps us plan for the future.
 The History Division will incorporate history into city government programs.
 The social, educational and economic impact of history is dynamic.
 It is essential in understanding a community and creating a unique sense of place for all residents.